cloudyspells/PSWattTime/docs/New-WattTimeAccount.md

 ```

 ## DESCRIPTION
-Creates a new PSWattTime account with the specified username,
+Creates a new WattTime API account with the specified username,
-password, email and organization
+password, email and organization on watttime.org

 ## EXAMPLES